feasgal/tw-portfolio/project/docs/sample/how-to/licenses/repair.md

 ## Steps

 1. In the Hub, right-click the dongle and choose **Synchronize**.
-2. If the issue persists, move the dongle to a different USB port and repeat **Synchronize**.
+1. If the issue persists, move the dongle to a different USB port and repeat **Synchronize**.
-3. If still failing, try another machine to rule out local USB issues.
+1. If still failing, try another machine to rule out local USB issues.
-4. If the dongle is not detected at all, reseat it and check OS-level USB/device settings.
+1. If the dongle isn't detected at all, reseat it and check OS-level USB/device settings.

 !!! outcome